Home > Basics > What Is an Externship (and How to Get One)?

 “Externships are a great way to test drive an emerging interest without a longer commitment,” Sharon Belden Castonguay, executive director of Wesleyan University’s career center, says.
 “These types of experiences allow you to get brief exposure to an organization, industry, or functional area.”

-Externs shadow professionals in their everyday work environment, which means an externship can vary greatly between different fields.
+You can do externships in a variety of fields.
+They’re often common in graduate schools, specifically medical and law schools.
+So while all externs shadow professionals in their everyday work environment, an externship can vary greatly between different fields.
 For example, a health care extern might shadow a nurse around a hospital, while a theater extern might go backstage before a show.
 Some examples of basic tasks an extern might do include:

 How Long Do Externships Last?